Crater (constellation): Mythology

 Corvus, Crater, and other constellations seen around Hydra, from Urania's Mirror (1825).
 Crater (centre) is depicted as a gold, double-handled cup with decorative filigree.

-In the Babylonian star catalogues dating from at least 1100 BC, the stars of Crater were possibly incorporated with those of the crow Corvus in the Babylonian Raven (MUL.UGA.MUSHEN).
+In the Babylonian star catalogues dating from at least 1100 BC, the stars of Crater were possibly incorporated with those of the crow Corvus in the Babylonian Raven (MULUGAMUSHEN).
 British scientist John H. Rogers observed that the adjoining constellation Hydra signified Ningishzida, the god of the underworld in the Babylonian compendium MUL.APIN.
 He proposed that Corvus and Crater (along with the water snake Hydra) were death symbols and marked the gate to the underworld.
 Corvus and Crater also featured in the iconography of Mithraism, which is thought to have been of middle-eastern origin before spreading into Ancient Greece and Rome.

 Crater is identified with a story from Greek mythology in which a crow or raven serves Apollo, and is sent to fetch water, but it delays its journey as it finds some figs and waits for them to ripen before eating them.
 Finally, it retrieves the water in a cup and takes back a water snake, blaming it for drinking the water.
 According to the myth, Apollo saw through the fraud, and angrily cast the crow, cup, and snake into the sky.
 The three constellations were arranged in such a way that the crow was prevented from drinking from the cup, and hence seen as a warning against sinning against the gods.

 Phylarchus wrote of a different origin for Crater.
 He told how the city of Eleusa near Troy was beset by plague.
 Its ruler Demophon consulted an oracle which decreed that a maiden should be sacrificed each year.
 Demophon declared that he would choose a maiden by lottery, but he did not include his own daughters.
 One nobleman, Mastusius, objected, forcing Demophon to sacrifice his daughter.
 Later, Mastusius killed Demophon's daughters and tricked the ruler in drinking a cup containing a mixture of their blood and wine.
 Upon finding out the deed, the king ordered Mastusius and the cup to be thrown into the sea.
 Crater signifies the cup.

-In other cultures
+In non-Western astronomy

 Crater as depicted on The Manuchihr Globe made in Mashhad 1632-33 AD.
 Adilnor Collection, Sweden.

 In Chinese astronomy, the stars of Crater are located within the constellation of the Vermillion Bird of the South (南方朱雀, Nán Fāng Zhū Què).
 They depict, along with some stars from Hydra, Yi, the Red Bird's wings.
 Yi also denotes the 27th lunar mansion.
 Alternatively, Yi depicts a heroic bowman; his bow composed of other stars in Hydra.
 In the Society Islands, Crater was recognized as a constellation called Moana-'ohu-noa-'ei-ha'a-moe-hara ("vortex-ocean-in-which-to-lose-crime").